Mishra-Aashish/Mishra-Aashish/README.md

 - 👯 I'm working on a project in my organization and improving my skills in **Spring Boot** and **Web Development** for career development.
 - 💬 Ask me about **Core Java**, **Spring Boot**, **SQL**, and **Web Development**.
 - 📫 How to reach me: **[Email](mailto:aashishmishra1880@gmail.com)**.
+- 🎉 Fun fact: I love learning new things or technologies.

+## 🌱 My Journey
+     I started my journey as a fresh graduate in **2023** from **Haldia Institute of Technology**, where I earned my degree in **Computer Applications (MCA)**.
+     Since joining **InfiniSync**, I’ve been fortunate to work on exciting projects, improving my skills in Java, Spring Boot, SQL.
+     My curiosity keeps me motivated to keep learning and evolving as a developer.

 ## 🔧 Technologies & Tools